-KCRW raises the bulk of its operating budget from the station s 55,000+ subscribers through twice-annual on-air fundraisers.
+KCRW raises the bulk of its operating budget from the station's 55,000+ subscribers through on-air fundraisers.
 The remainder comes from a variety of organizations including corporations and non-profits who support the station in a variety of ways.
-Thanks to them, we don t have to go on-air a third time.
+Thanks to them, we have been able to reduce our on-air fundraising.

 Below you'll find an overview of the ways KCRW works with organizations in the community.
 Are you interested in finding out more?
 Please contact our Underwriting Director in KCRW's Business Development Department.